luminix-cms/backend/docs/2c-customize-api-behavior.md

 }
 ```

-Then, the logic for the custom action in the controller should be implemented as a new method:
+Then, the logic for each custom action in the controller should be implemented as a new method:

 ```php
 use Luminix\Backend\Controllers\ResourceController;